 - Break down the bigger things on that list into the smallest possible pieces. (e.g. “Edit the draft” can be broken down into “Rewrite paragraph 6 on page 3 to better express …” + more statements like that)

 You are going to refer to this list every day so put it in a form that makes that easy.
+You don’t want to waste any of your 15 minutes trying to figure out what an item on your list means.
+You want to pick one and go.
 You might stick with the same project for several weeks.
 You can add things to this list of needs whenever you like.

 Pick a time of day you will write.
 After breakfast?
 After lunch?
 Preferably something you can do every work day.